Scientific name: Carduelis spinus

 Where to see them

-Siskins can be seen during breeding season across Scotland and Wales.
+Siskins can be seen all year round in the UK.
+In the breeding season look out for them in the tops of trees across Scotland and Wales.

-During the winter they are also seen in England.
+During the winter they are also more widely seen in England.

 Did you know?